jellyfin-archive/jellyfin-docs/general/server/media/comics.md

 - Count = Total number of issues
 - PubYear = Publication year of the issue
 - SeriesYear = Start year of the series
 - .ext = file extension, e.g. `.cbz` or `.cbr`.
-For a list of supported file extension, please refer to the [section on books](xref:server-media-books).
+For a list of supported file extensions, please refer to the [section on books](xref:server-media-books).

 Take a look at the following example: